 I have worked as a counsellor for over eight years in secondary schools, supporting young people with difficulties such as anxiety, OCD, anger, depression, bereavement, adoption and eating difficulties.

 Young people are not always able to access counselling in schools, or they prefer not to.
-I also offer individual counselling, within my private practice, for young people,
+I also offer individual counselling for young people, within my private practice.

 Fees are £45 for a 50 minute session.